 Located on the lower end of the Zambezi National Park at the intersection of the Zambezi and Mushika Rivers on the border of Zambia and Zimbabwe, Anabezi Luxury Tented Camp offers rare and unobstructed exposure to the region’s fantastic wildlife.
 There are no roads to this UNESCO World Heritage site, which is named for the giant Ana trees nearby whose yellow corn pods are known to be a favorite snack among mammals in the area – a truly spectacular sight to behold.
 The comfort and amenities, along with frequent contact with rare wildlife, offer guests a sense of relaxing isolation, as well as an epic sense of adventure.

-The lodge at Anabezi is divided into two stylish camps – the eight-room Anabezi Luxury Tented Camp, and the four-room Little Anabezi perfect for larger groups and families.
-Blending luxury with rustic authenticity, suites are positioned on raised wooden desks and are equipped with large sitting areas, built-in reading lights, large canopy mosquito nets, ceiling fans, and private decks with small plunge pools.
+The lodge at Anabezi Camp in Zambia is located on the banks of the Zambezi River.
+Blending luxury with rustic authenticity, 11 luxury tents and 1 family suite are positioned on raised wooden desks and are equipped with large sitting areas, built-in reading lights, large canopy mosquito nets, ceiling fans, and private decks with small plunge pools.
 Teak beds, glass sliding doors, and both indoor and outdoor bathrooms with freestanding bathtubs, showers, and flushing toilets will make any guest forget that these accommodations are considered “tents.”